SkoolNotes/Taproot/2020HIST201/_KBe21hist201retVictoryForDemocracy.md

 a mandate anyway, directly contradicting the League\'s purported goal national self-determination and trampling the ambitions and liberty of the fledgling democracy.
-Most embarassingly, although Iraq was created as a dependency-theory-style producer state for the British government
+Most embarassingly, although Iraq was created as a dependency-theory-style producer state for the British government, the economic focus led to extreme political instability.

 ## Furthermore, no states could achieve widespread liberty?